lbergnehr/chalk/README.md

 # Chalk

 Chalk is a simple game for children who are playing with, or practicing, letters or words.
-When started, the computer will say the letter entered and then the complete word if the return key or space bar are pressed.
+When started, the computer will say the letter entered and then the complete word after pressing the return key or space bar.

 macOS is required.